LeWolfYT/piskel4all/README.md

 Piskel is an easy-to-use sprite editor.
 It can be used to create game sprites, animations, pixel-art...
 It is the editor used in **[piskelapp.com](https://www.piskelapp.com)**.
+Piskel never supported mobile... until now!
+Piskel4All aims to finally give portable devices the justice they deserve.

 <img
   src="https://screenletstore.appspot.com/img/95aaa0f0-37a4-11e7-a652-7b8128ce3e3b.png"